 Excerpt from The "Unknown" Culture Club: Korean Adoptees, Then and Now

 Monte Haines is a brave contributor to 'The "Unknown" Culture Club: Korean Adoptees, Then and Now'.
 This collection serves as a tribute to transracially adopted people sent all over the world.
-The book validates the experiences of anyone who has been ridiculed or outright abused, but have found the will to survive, thrive and share their tale.
+The book validates the experiences of anyone who has been ridiculed or outright abused but has found the will to survive, thrive, and share their tale.

 I have to withdraw these funds into my personal account but will send the funds via Western Union for Monte.
-Transfer fees cost money ($42) which my twin and I are helping to pay these.
+Transfer fees cost money ($42) which my twin and I are helping to pay.
 I will try to transfer big chunks at a time and will be transferring funds to Monte each month as they come in.
-Any questions or concerns you can contact me through Jenette@vancetwins.com
+Any questions or concerns you can contact me through [email redacted]

 Adopted?
 Ever Felt Alone?
 Whether you are aware of this or not, you are a member of an ever-growing circle of caring compassionate people who understand what it means to be adopted.
 Join FB Adoption Truth & Transparency Worldwide Network for those who are concerned about current human rights issues.